 A leak in the seal can cause air to blow on your face and in your eyes, which is a very annoying sensation.
-This is also when nasal irritation takes place because the air isn't going where it's supposed to.
+This is also a reason for nasal irritation to take place because the air isn't going where it's supposed to.

 How do you prevent CPAP mask leaks?

-Another solution is a special pillow called a CPAPillow, which is shaped in a way to prevent leaks.
+- Another solution is using a special nasal pillow called a CPAP Pillow, which is shaped in a way to prevent leaks.

 - The Ultimate Beginner’s Guide to CPAP Machines